 Metaphysical Properties of Incense

-Incense burning is a traditional religious ritual and spiritual practice that dates back to ancient civilizations.
+Incense burning is a traditional religious ritual and spiritual practice that has its roots in ancient civilizations.

-Many people believe that incense can bring them luck, money, and blessings.
-Incense is also burned to establish spiritual connections with divine entities and other spiritual beings.
+Incense is also used to establish spiritual connections with divine entities and other spiritual beings.

 The Metaphysical Properties of Incense